MrDHat/website/content/posts/entrepreneur-to-employee.md

 My journey from entrepreneur to employee is far from over.
 While the transition has been challenging, it has also been rewarding.
 I’ve gained new perspectives, honed my skills, and learned to adapt to environments where my impact is less direct but no less significant.

 For those considering a similar path, my advice is simple: embrace the change.
-Understand that the skills you’ve gained as an entrepreneur—resilience, problem-solving, and creativity—are invaluable, even if their application looks different in a corporate setting.
+Understand that the skills you’ve gained as an entrepreneur—resilience, problem-solving, and creativity are invaluable, even if their application looks different in a corporate setting.

 This transition is a work in progress, but it’s one I’m committed to mastering.
 After all, growth lies in stepping out of your comfort zone and exploring new ways to create value.